Every dollar that you earn must be used in one of two ways:

 If you save the necessary $100 today and put that money in a savings account, you won’t earn enough interest to keep pace with inflation.
 As a result, you won’t be able to afford the $103 grocery bill next year.

 If instead, you invest the $100 in a bond that is offering a 4% return on your money, you will have $104 available next year.
 Even though the groceries will cost $103 after inflation, your purchasing power has increased, allowing you to purchase an extra $1 in groceries.

-Investing provides a way to maintain the purchasing power of your savings.
+Investing provides a way to maintain or increase the purchasing power of your savings.

 In addition to maintaining purchasing power, investing allows you to create additional wealth through the power of compounding.

 Over time, you expect a financial gain in exchange for your investment.
 If you reinvest your earnings, the growth can be exponential.
 For example, consider the following graph:

 This graph assumes a 7% annual rate of return.
 Even though Susan invests $50,000 and Bill invests $150,000 over the entire time horizon, Susan accumulates more wealth.

 Because she started investing at age 25, Susan had 10 additional years of compounding.
 Even though Bill invests more money overall, he lost the first decade of investment growth.

 Perhaps even more importantly, Chris accumulates twice as much money as both Susan and Bill by continuing to invest over a longer period of time.